A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

-Figure \ref{fig:result_residual} presents representative residual plots (residuals verses fitted values) for AutoMPG ($k=8$), Automobile ($k=5$) and Hprice3 ($k=8$).
-In Table \ref{table:heteropvalue}, the corresponding p-values are presented.
-The plots in Figure \ref{fig:result_residual} shows that the variance of the residuals from the benchmarks gradually increases, while the linear regression model derived from our model has a relatively constant residual trend along with fitted values.
-The p-values in Table \ref{table:heteropvalue} show that our model provides better solutions, as higher p-value is better for the heteroscedasticity tests.
+Figure \ref{fig:result_residual} presents representative residual plots (residuals versus fitted values) for the AutoMPG ($k=8$), Automobile ($k=3$), and Servo ($k=4$).
+In Table \ref{table:heteropvalue}, the corresponding $p$-values are presented.
+The plots in Figure \ref{fig:result_residual} show that the variance of the residuals from the benchmarks gradually increases or decreases, while the linear regression model derived from our model has a relatively consistent residual trend in relation to the fitted values.
+The $p$-values in Table \ref{table:heteropvalue} show that our model provides better solutions because a higher $p$-value is preferable for the heteroscedasticity tests.